-Establishing a New Legal Practice?
-Tips on obtaining Solicitors' PI cover
+Establishing A New Legal Practice?
+Tips On Obtaining Solicitors’ PI Cover

 Planning to set up your own law firm?
-Perhaps you’ve been wanting to go it alone or set up a niche practice with some like-minded colleagues but haven’t got further than reviewing the Solicitors' Regulation Authority’s (SRA) rules for setting up a new practice.
+Perhaps you’ve been wanting to go it alone or set up a niche practice with some like-minded colleagues but haven’t got further than reviewing the Solicitors’ Regulation Authority’s (SRA) rules for setting up a new practice.
 Those rules require that your application for regulatory approval must include evidence of an offer of professional indemnity (PI) insurance from an SRA-qualifying insurer.
 Until now, your practice’s PI cover has been organised by someone else, maybe a Practice Manager, so how do you go about obtaining that offer of PI cover?
-The purpose of this article is help you navigate the process of obtaining an offer of cover.
+The purpose of this article is to help you navigate the process of obtaining an offer of cover.

 Firstly, engage an experienced Solicitors PI insurance broker, as Solicitors PI is not a straightforward form of cover to arrange.
 Some qualifying insurers won’t consider start-ups, and those that will have very different appetites when it comes to deciding whether to offer terms.
 They look very carefully at the type of legal work to be undertaken, the number of partners/principals in the new practice, and the amount of post-qualification experience of those individuals.
 Underwriters need to be convinced that the applicants have what it takes to successfully launch a new practice, and ideally, they want to see prior practice management experience.
 It’s therefore essential that you engage an experienced broker to guide you through the process and to present your new firm to underwriters correctly.

 Secondly, having selected an experienced broker, you need to provide them with a detailed submission to enable them to approach qualifying insurers.
 The submission needs to include the following: